Thank you for joining the Regenerative Revolution and for supporting a Canadian company along with our Canadian manufacturers.

 To fill the water reservoir, simply pour water through either opening at the ends of the NUAGE module using a watering can or watering wand.
 You can check the water level by gently placing a finger into one of the small perforations on either side of the module.

 For an empty reservoir, we recommend adding approximately 3 litres of water.
-You may add ½ teaspoon of our kelp fertiliser to the irrigation water or any other water-soluble fertiliser.
+We recommend adding ½ teaspoon of our kelp fertiliser to the irrigation water or any other water-soluble fertiliser.

 Refill reservoir as needed.